geoffreybennett/alsa-scarlett-gui/USAGE.md

 Persistence” (menu option View → Startup) which controls the Phantom Power state when the interface is powered on.

-## Gen 2 6i6+, Gen 3 4i4+, and Clarett+ Interfaces
+## Gen 2 6i6+, Gen 3 4i4+, Clarett USB, and Clarett+ Interfaces

-The Gen 2 6i6+ and Gen 3 4i4+ interfaces have many controls available.
+The Gen 2 6i6+, Gen 3 4i4+, and Clarett interfaces have many controls
+available.
 The controls are split between 4 windows, 3 of which are by default hidden.

 The main window has:
 - Global Controls